-On a worldwide basis, there are thousands of locations where the drilling, production, compression and transportation of natural resources and other extraction and production processes creates fuel byproducts, which traditionally have been released or burned into the atmosphere.
-Our microturbine products are installed in the natural resource market to be used at oil and gas exploration, production, compression and transmission sites both onshore and offshore as a highly reliable critical source of power generation.
-Typically these oil and gas or mining operations have no electric utility grid and rely solely on Capstone's microturbine product for reliable low emission power supply.
+On a worldwide basis, there are thousands of locations where the drilling, production, compression and transportation of natural resources and other extraction and production processes create fuel byproducts, which traditionally have been released or burned into the atmosphere.
+Our microturbines are installed in the natural resource market to be used in oil and gas exploration, production, compression and transmission sites both onshore and offshore as a highly reliable critical source of power generation.
+In addition, our microturbines can use flare gas as a fuel to provide prime power.
+Typically these oil and gas or mining operations have no electric utility grid and rely solely on Capstone's microturbine for reliable low emission power supply.

-Many major oil and gas companies are exploring large shale reserves-or plays-in the United States.
-In mid 2010 Capstone sold its first turbines into the U.S. shale gas market in the Eagle Ford and Marcellus shale plays.
-The market for Capstone turbines and microturbines in this industry is vast.
-The shale gas market is expected to grow substantially, especially since the U.S. Environmental Protection Agency's (EPA) Clean Air Act has strict requirements for emissions levels at natural gas sites.
+Many major oil and gas companies are exploring large shale reserves, or plays, in the United States.
+In mid 2010 Capstone sold its first microturbines into the U.S. shale gas market in the Eagle Ford and Marcellus shale plays.
+The market for Capstone microturbines in this industry is vast.
+The shale gas market is expected to grow substantially, especially since the U.S. Environmental Protection Agency's ("EPA") Clean Air Act has strict requirements for emissions levels at natural gas sites.